NiklasRosenstein/docker-remote/docs/tutorial_02.md

 scraper_1  | https://www.google.de/intl/de/options/
 ...
 ```

+> **To do**: You may notice a connection error of the Python script to the
+> Postgres database when you first start the containers.
+This is because
+> the Postgres container needs some time to initialize the data directory
+> and at the time the Python container attempts to connect, it is not yet
+> running.
+>
+> Is there a solution or best practice to overcome this issue?

 To retrieve the data, we can simply enter the database service and dump the
 database.